I started writing a Haiku-a-day as an exercise to calm my mind.

 He is sleeping now.

-Though the cat purs and dogs howl,
+Though the cat purrs and dogs howl,

 Content by my side.